haiicmu/haiicmu.github.io/docs/hw/instructions.md

 	- Google around for solutions to homework problems.
 	- Ask for help on online.
 	- Look up things/post on sites like Quora, StackExchange, etc.

-## The Bottom Line

-**If you are unsure about whether a source is permissible, or if you are falling behind in the course and feel a strong temptation to bend these rules, please come talk to us instead.**